videlais/learning-ren-py/chapter10/index.md

 ```

 The keywords `xfill` and `yfill` sets if the displayable should extend to fill the horizontal or vertical space.
 If `True`, it will extend.
 If `False`, it will not. `xfill` and `yfill` will only work on displayables that can change shape.

+## Common Style Properties

+### `at`

+The `at` keyword applies a transform, a list of transformations, or keywords to create a transforms as defined in the Animation and Transformation Language (ATL) language in Ren'Py.

+### `id`

+All interactable screen language keywords can have their own `id`.
+This must be a **String** value and must, therefore, be enclosed in quotation marks.

+### `style`

+The keyword `style` keyword specifies which built-in or defined style should be applied to the displayable.

+> The built-in styles included with the visual novel are defined in the `screens.rpy` file.
+These include styles like "input" and "button" that define the default presentation for the built-in displayables in Ren'Py.

+### `style_prefix`

+The keyword `style_prefix` defines the prefix to be applied to the existing or defined `style` of the displayable.
+For example, if the style "pref_vbox" is defined and the keyword `vbox` is used with the `style_prefix` "pref", that built-in style would be used.

+The style prefix is applied to both the displayable *and* all of its children.

+### `style_suffix`

+The keyword `style_suffix` defines the suffix to be applied to the existing `style` and `style_prefix` of the displayable.
+In the case of the `style` "vbox", the `style_prefix` "pref", and `style_suffix` is "button", the combined name would be "pref_vbox_button".

+The style suffix is only applied to the displayable and *not* its children.

 ## Reviewing Concepts